-Over-the-counter retail sales are recorded when the customer takes possession of the merchandise.
+Over-the-counter retail sales to do-it-yourself ("DIY") customers are recorded when the customer takes possession of the merchandise.
+Internet retail sales, included in sales to DIY customers, are recorded when the merchandise is shipped or when the customer picks up the merchandise at a store.
 Sales to professional service provider customers, also referred to as "commercial sales," are recorded upon same-day delivery of the merchandise to the customer, generally at the customer's place of business.
-Wholesale sales to other retailers, also referred to as "jobber sales," are recorded upon shipment of the merchandise from a regional DC with same-day delivery to the jobber customer's location.
-Internet retail sales are recorded when the merchandise is shipped or when the merchandise is picked up in a store.
-All sales are recorded net of estimated returns allowances, discounts and taxes.
+Other sales and sales adjustments primarily includes sales to Team Members, wholesale sales to other retailers ("jobber sales"), equipment sales, discounts, rebates, deferred revenue adjustments relating to the Company's retail loyalty program and adjustments to estimated sales returns allowances.
+Sales to Team Members are recorded when the Team Member takes possession of the merchandise.
+Jobber sales are recorded upon shipment of the merchandise from a regional distribution center with same-day delivery to the jobber customer's location.